You held me by my strings like a puppeteer

 You had your pick of the poison and you chose liquid death

-Petrified of taking on the world on my own
+Petrified of taking the world on, on my own

-Yet, I felt suffocated and frozen in a hopeless timeline
+Still, I felt suffocated and frozen in a hopeless timeline

 Those strings you held me by became tattered and frayed